The screen doesn't turn off during a call when you hold the phone close to your face

 - You may have forgotten to remove the temporary transparent protection film that covers the touchscreen when you first buy it.
 This film is only designed to protect the screen during shipping and is easy to peel off.
 Often you recognize it by its protruding tab.

-- If your device has a screen protection film, make sure it's specifically intended for your Xperia model.
-It is important that such a protective film has the holes for the proximity sensor and the front camera in the correct positions.
+- If your device has a screen protection film, make sure it's specifically intended for your Xperia® model.
+Such a protective film must have the holes for the proximity sensor and the front camera in the correct positions.

 - If you use a case or cover which is not well suited to the phone, it may impact the functionality of the proximity sensor.
 The case may cover the sensor.